Spend Two Full Weeks in Georgia with Summit.

 - Eastern Time Zone

-Please make airline reservations to arrive at Covenant College on the first Sunday of your session between Noon and 5:00 PM.
+Arrival Times: Please make airline reservations to arrive at Covenant College on the first Sunday of your session between Noon and 5:00 PM.
 If your flight is delayed or if you arrive after 5:00 PM, please call the front desk at 719-685-2876.

-Please make arrangements to depart on the morning of the second Saturday of your session.
+Departure Times: Please make arrangements to depart on the morning of the second Saturday of your session.
 Summit shuttle vans run to Chattanooga Metropolitan Airport and the Chattanooga Groome Headquarters from 4:00 AM-10:00 AM on that morning.

-If you drive your own car, please plan to keep your vehicle on campus throughout the conference.
-If you have trouble finding Summit staff when you arrive, please call Summit Ministries at 719.685.2866.
+Driving Information: If you drive your own car, please plan to keep your vehicle on campus throughout the conference.
+If you have trouble finding Summit staff when you arrive, please call Summit Ministries at 719-685-2876.